-Each Presorted First-Class Mail mailing must meet the applicable standards in 233.4.0, Additional Eligibility Standards for Nonautomation First-Class Mail Letters, and in 235, Mail Preparation; All pieces must be in the same processing category, subject to 5.1.4, Cards and Letters, and must be sorted together and prepared under 5.2, Machinable Preparation, or 5.3, Nonmachinable Preparation.
+Each Presorted First-Class Mail mailing must meet the applicable standards in 233.4.0, and in 235; All pieces must be in the same processing category, subject to 5.1.4, and must be sorted together and prepared under 5.2, or 5.3.
 Letter-size pieces (including card-size pieces) must be prepared in letter trays.